Deploy Blackberry Dynamics-enabled Apps Easily with No-Code Integration and Workflow Orchestration

 Mobile app deployment is much more than just publishing an app to an app store or enterprise app catalog.
 It encompasses all the activities that must be performed on a mobile app after development is complete, up to and including publishing.

-A key reason that app deployment is challenging for organizations that use BlackBerry UEM is the requirement to have all deployed apps in the BlackBerry Dynamics container.
+Mobile app deployment is challenging.
+Consider an organization that wants to deploy apps that are in the BlackBerry Dynamics container.
 When an app is developed by an internal engineering team or commissioned through an outsourced development team, it is easier to ensure that it is BlackBerry Dynamics-enabled: the app’s source code is accessible and developers can write integration code using the BlackBerry Dynamics SDKs.
 But when an app comes from a third party independent software vendor (ISV), things change.
 In most cases source code is not provided, which makes it impossible for the organization to ensure that the app has BlackBerry Dynamics mobile application management (MAM) integrated into it.
 How can you integrate BlackBerry Dynamics SDKs into an app without the source code?

 A no-code integration service can help in such situations, but that still only solves part of the app deployment problem.
 There are other activities to be performed during the normal course of an app deployment.
 App scanning and analysis to find vulnerabilities in the app.
 App signing to validate the integrity of the code between when the developer created the app and when it reached the user.
 Both iOS and Android require apps to be digitally signed.
 App distribution to push the signed app through a distribution channel, such as a public app store or the BlackBerry UEM enterprise app catalog.
 And for each activity, multiple steps must be completed.